Thursday, September 24, 2009

 The external review lavishing praise on SD23 for the quality of its programs was most likely not carried out by an independent group outside the education system & therefore suspicious.
 Click on Low Rates Ex- superintendent Rubadeau is going around doing reviews of other districts.
 Click on Rubadeau's Legacy

-The company that SD23 set up to recruit overseas students has lost $150,000 to date.
+The company that SD23 set up to recruit overseas students has lost $150,000 to date & more loses are to come.
 Click on Big Loss

 Baxter is trying to sell the community a phony bill of goods.